pivotal/docs-tap/vscode-extension/usage-getting-started.md

 ---
-title: Using Tanzu Dev Tools to Get Started
+title: Using Tanzu Dev Tools to get started
-subtitle: Using Tanzu Dev Tools to Get Started
+subtitle: Using Tanzu Dev Tools to get started
 weight: 2
 ---